fxkjd/my-ansible/README.md

 ## First 20 seconds in a server

 Basic configuration for a fresh server.
-Modify the configuration variables in `First Setup`.
+Modify the configuration variables in `First Setup` section.

 Run the `first_setup` playbook